Add-On & Template Subcategory Organization

-Add-ons subcategories will now be centered on the software customers use.
-The goal here is to help customers more easily find your products by increasing the organic search visibility for your assets and help buyers connect with products that match their preferred software.
+Add-On subcategories are centered on the customers' potential use of them.
+Our goal is to help customers more easily find your products by increasing the organic search visibility for your assets and help buyers connect with products that match their preferred software.

-Later in March, the Templates category will welcome deeper, third-level, categories in a few areas.
-Additionally, “Product Mockups” will be moved from the Graphics category to Templates.
-Through user research we found that the placement of mockups within Graphics was often confusing and fit better with Templates.
-This change also allows us to grow mockups into several different subcategories.
+Additionally, the Templates category has third-level sub-categories in a few areas.
+“Product Mockups” once lived in "Graphics," but they are now categorized under "Templates."
+Through user research, we found that the placement of mockups within Graphics was often confusing and fit better with Templates.
+This change enables us to grow mockups into several different subcategories.

-In order to place minimal work on shop owners like you, we’ll make sure your add-ons products end up in the right category, based on the product’s file type, Compatible With settings, and the subcategory you’ve already selected.
+Our automatic Add-On subcategories are built to help shop owners find increased success at Creative Market, while posing no extra burden on your workload.
+In order to place minimal work on shop owners like you, we’ll make sure your Add-On products end up in the right place, based on the product’s file type, Compatible With settings, and the subcategory you’ve already selected.

-For example, if a shop owners has listed a Procreate Brush in the Brushes subcategory, it will now live in the “Procreate Brushes” subcategory because:
+For products listed before March 2019: Our system will use the above product information to correctly define the third-level subcategory.
+For example, if a Shop Owner previously listed a Procreate Brush in the Brushes subcategory, it will now live in the “Procreate Brushes” subcategory because: